timomeh/react-native-material-bottom-navigation/README.md

 ## Usage for [react-navigation](https://reactnavigation.org)

-_**Note: Please try to use the latest version or even the master-branch of react-navigation.** I don't use hacks or exotic functionalities from react-navigation, so I don't expect this will break in the near future._

 This package includes a Component to plug into react-navigation.
 It is as configurable as the standalone version.
 To achieve this, it uses a separate configuration inside `tabBarOptions`.
 You can only set those configurations for the Bottom Navigation inside the `TabNavigatorConfig` of `TabNavigator()` – not inside `static navigationOptions` or inside the `RouteConfigs`.